leadweedy/FGA-docs/Home.md

 #### Things we're absolutely against

 This app is only meant to automate repetitive farming battles.
-We don't plan on supporting things that could possibly lead to the creation of bot accounts which need no supervision from users.
+We don't plan on supporting things that could possibly lead to the creation of bot accounts which need no supervision from users OR things that will be blatant violation of FGO's ToS.

 We won't provide support for:
 1. Re-rolling scripts